AztecProtocol/aztec-packages/yellow-paper/docs/circuits/public-kernel-iterative.md

 - Verification key.
 - Hash of the function bytecode.

+### Hints

-It also includes hints that aid in the verifications carried out in this circuit:
+Hints that aid in the verifications carried out in this circuit or later iterations:

+- Index of the new contract.
 - Membership witness for the function leaf.
 - Membership witness for the contract leaf.
 - Update requests override counters.